A guide for British businesses interested in selling goods and services in Australia.

 Terms of delivery to Australia

-You must have a clear written contract to minimise the risk of misunderstandings in international commercial transactions.
+You must have a clear written contract to minimise the risk of misunderstanding in international commercial transactions.

-Incoterms are a series of pre-defined widely used commercial terms for international trade in goods which set out:
+Incoterms are a series of widely used commercial terms for international trade in goods, which set out:

 - where the goods are being delivered